by Susan Flantzer

 - Catherine of Guelders (1439–1496), Regent of Geldern in 1477–1481, unmarried

 Philip and Isabella had planned to betroth Mary to Charles, Count of Maine, but her father could not pay the dowry.
 Negotiations for a marriage to James II, King of Scots began in July 1447 when a Burgundian envoy went to Scotland and were concluded in September 1448.
 Philip promised to pay Mary’s dowry, while Isabella paid for her trousseau.
-Philip the Good, Duke of Burgundy settled a dowry of 60,000 crowns on his great-niece and Mary’s dower (given to a wife for her support in the event that she should become widowed) of 10,000 crowns was secured on lands in Strathearn, Athole, Methven, and Linlithgow in Scotland.
+Philip the Good, Duke of Burgundy settled a dowry of 60,000 crowns on his great-niece and Mary’s dower (given to a wife for her support if she should become widowed) of 10,000 crowns was secured on lands in Strathearn, Athole, Methven, and Linlithgow in Scotland.
 William Crichton, 1st Lord Crichton, Lord Chancellor of Scotland came to Burgundy to escort Mary to Scotland, where they landed at Leith on June 18, 1449.
 15-year-old Mary married 19-year-old James II, King of Scots, at Holyrood Abbey in Edinburgh, Scotland on July 3, 1449.
 Immediately after the marriage ceremony, Mary was dressed in purple robes and crowned queen.

 Mary and James had seven children: